 Michael (Mike) has been performing in Barrier-Free productions for over five years.
 He serves as a volunteer for individuals with intellectual/developmental disabilities and has also spoken on several disability panels on what it's like to be a person with autism.
 He's involved in a number of other disability groups around the Carroll County area including, but not limited to: Calm Acres, Disability Express, and Autism in Motion.
 He's very excited to have a larger role in Barrier-Free MD and commits himself to every event and show.

 A 40-year story in the making: Gary began performing musicals and plays while in private school.

 Fast-forwarding forty years, his sister-in-law, a former Barrier-Free volunteer, asked him to understudy for an actor.
 Notified in the 11th hour, Gary only had 3 hours to learn lines and blocking.
 Well, needless to say, it was a hit!
 At that point, Gary realized his life was missing something – theatre.
 But, more precisely, helping these very talented people reach their true potential.
-Since then, Gary's been performing for two years straight.
-And when it was announced last year that there would not be any classes during the summer, Gary organized an improv group in at a local park and thus "Improv-in-Park", our summer programming, was born.
-This 8-week program was such success, it was extended until the end of the summer!
+Since then, Gary's been performing for three years straight.
+And when it was announced two years ago that there would not be any classes during the summer, Gary organized an improv group at a local park and thus "Improv-in-Park", our summer programming, was born.
+This 8-week program was such success, it was extended until the end of the summer and continues on today!

 In 2006, Gary was blessed with a son with autism.
 He can’t say how much working with Barrier-Free MD has helped him better understand what his son goes through.
 It has also made their relationship much closer.